iced-rs/rfcs/text/0000-shared-widget-state.md

 ```

-The first thing we need to implement the write trait at the application level.
+The first thing we need to implement is the write trait at the application level.
 This will allow the widget to update the focus state in the application state, but also allow Application itself to update the focus state on keyboard events.

 > Application Level
 ```rs